AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     };
     ```

-    > The indexing policy shown here is what is created if an indexing policy is not defined.
+    > The indexing policy shown here is what is created by default if an indexing policy is not defined.
 By default, all Azure Cosmos DB data is indexed.
 Many customers are happy to let Azure Cosmos DB automatically index all data.
 However you can specify a custom indexing policy.
-Typically this would be excluding specific paths from being indexed which can improve the performance for writes in high write volume scenarios.
-However, if the path that is excluded is used in queries, it will result in expensive and very slow queries so it is best to weigh each option.
+Typically this would be excluding specific paths from being indexed which can improve the performance for writes.
+However, if the path that is excluded is used in queries, it will result in errors and requiring rebuilding the index so it is best to know for sure whether it will be used in queries before excluding it from the index.

 1. Beneath the indexing policy add the following code to create a new `ContainerProperties` instance with a partition key of `/type` and include the previously created `IndexingPolicy`: